Helping you grow your business

 As our solicitors work for both franchisors and franchisees, they understand the respective needs, viewpoints and bargaining positions of the two parties involved in any franchise deal.

-For more information about our franchise services for businesses, contact our specialist team in Derby, Leicester and Nottingham via our online form or call 0800 024 1976 for a guaranteed response.
+For more information about our franchise services for businesses, contact our specialist team of solicitors in Derby, Leicester and Nottingham via our online form or call 0800 024 1976 for a guaranteed response.

 "Nelsons Solicitors Limited is sought out to advise on outsourcing and IT projects, software development, licensing and maintenance.
 Harpreet Sandhu heads up the non-contentious IT practice, while Emma Ward leads the contentious IT/IP offering.
 Sandhu has a high level of expertise in GDPR matters and regularly speaks at events on GDPR compliance."Legal 500